 Since I started writing professionally, I can count on one hand the number of times I’ve provided my services for free.
 Luckily, most of those writing gigs turned into paid ones, but it’s not a chance I’d take today.
 My time and words are too valuable.

 Today I’m spilling all the secrets (and some tea) when it comes to getting that fetti as a freelancer.
 Get comfy and grab a notepad because like Bey said, “Best revenge is yo paper.”

 - Don’t beat around the bush.

 An editor with good intentions will tell you the moment after accepting your pitch whether you will be paid, but don’t count on it.
-Don’t make the mistake of letting too many emails go by without popping the question.
-After reaching an agreement about the story’s details, it’s time to get that paper.
-You can say something along the lines of, “I look forward to writing a great story that you and your readers will enjoy.
+Don’t make the mistake of letting too many emails go by without asking.
+After reaching an agreement about the story’s details, you can say something along the lines of, “I look forward to writing a great story that you and your readers will enjoy.
 What is your budget for this story?”
 Tasteful, but you still get your point across.
 A legitimate publication will throw out an exact amount.
 Can’t get a straight answer?
 Take that as a sign and move on to the next.

 - Do your research.

 One of my favorite websites is Who Pays Writers? because freelance writers can anonymously post what publications pay writers and if so, how much.
-Type in the publication you want to write for in the search box and watch the results pour in.
-Not only can you see how much that publication pays its writers, but you can also find out how long it took to receive payment, the length of the piece, platform (online, print, etc.), the extent of reporting involved, whether there was a contract, etc.
+Type in the publication you want to write for and watch the results pour in.
+Not only can you see how much that publication pays its writers, but you can also find out how long it took to receive payment, the length of the piece, platform (online, print, etc.), the extent of reporting involved, etc.

-Let’s say you learn that the publication you want to pitch pays $250 per article, but you’re only offered $125.
+The publication you pitch pays $250 per article, but you’re offered $125?
 Instead of accepting the first number thrown your way, you can bargain.
 Who Pays Writers is great because it levels out the playing field between editors and the writers who pitch them.